Rohto eye drops are generally safe for short-term, occasional use, but they can cause irritation, dryness, or more redness if overused or misused.

 - Avoiding Irritants: Minimizing exposure to smoke, dust, harsh winds helps reduce symptoms naturally.

-- Taking Screen Breaks: Following the 20-20-20 rule (every 20 minutes look at something 20 feet away for 20 seconds) reduces digital eye strain significantly.
+- Taking Screen Breaks: Following the 20-20-20 rule, where you look at something 20 feet away for 20 seconds every 20 minutes, may reduce digital eye strain.

-- Cold Compresses: Applying chilled cloths eases inflammation without chemicals involved.
+- Cold Compresses: Applying chilled cloths may ease irritation without adding more chemicals to the eye.

-- Nutritional Support: Omega-3 fatty acids improve tear quality aiding chronic dry eyes management.
+- Nutritional Support: Omega-3 fatty acids may support tear quality in some people with chronic dry eye, though they are not a replacement for medical care.

 These methods address root causes rather than masking symptoms temporarily like vasoconstrictors do.